The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Most importantly, cell phones make it easier for loved ones to stay in touch.
 This is probably the best reason for older adults with memory loss to have a phone, even if they don’t plan to use many of the features.
 Studies have shown that just 10 minutes of social contact a day can improve an older adult’s quality of life substantially.3

-Additionally, with GPS tracking, family members and caregivers can locate loved ones quickly if they go missing or get lost.
+With GPS tracking, family members and caregivers can locate loved ones quickly if they go missing or get lost.
 Many cell phones for seniors also come with medical alert or emergency response features — and for good reason.
-Approximately 70 percent of seniors with dementia experience a fall every year,3 so monitoring features like an SOS button, fall detection, and activity tracking can be lifesavers.
+Approximately 70 percent of seniors with dementia experience a fall every year,3 so monitoring features such as an SOS button, fall detection, and activity tracking can be lifesavers.

 What to Consider When Shopping for a Dementia-Friendly Cell Phone

-- Stage of dementia: Dementia is a degenerative disorder, which means that it will generally get worse with time.
-Seniors who have relatively mild or “early stage” dementia may feel comfortable navigating a smartphone, while seniors with advanced-stage dementia might just need a basic cell phone for emergencies.
+- Stage of dementia: Dementia is a degenerative disorder, which means it will generally get worse with time.
+Seniors who have relatively mild or early stage dementia may feel comfortable navigating a smartphone, while seniors with advanced dementia may just need a basic cell phone for emergencies.

 - Caregiver presence: The availability of caregivers is a very important factor to consider when purchasing a cell phone for someone with dementia.
 If there is a dependable caregiver who can provide ongoing support, it can be extremely beneficial to pick a phone that lets caregivers have more control over settings, contacts, and phone usage.

-- Emergency service features: Just about every phone has the ability to dial 911, but this may not be enough for seniors with dementia.
-Additional features like an SOS button, fall detection, and 24/7 emergency monitoring services are just some of the things to look for.
-If your loved one dials 911 frequently and in situations where it's unneeded, you might also consider features that reroute 911 calls to a trained agent who knows your loved one has dementia and can evaluate the situation accordingly.
+- Emergency service features: Just about every phone has the ability to dial 911, but that may not be enough for seniors with dementia.
+Additional features, such as an SOS button, fall detection, and 24/7 emergency monitoring services, are just some of the things to look for.
+If your loved one dials 911 frequently or in situations in which it isn’t necessary, you may also consider features that reroute 911 calls to a trained agent who knows your loved one has dementia and can evaluate the situation accordingly.

 Frequently Asked Questions About Cell Phones for Seniors With Dementia